Trucking Industry Woes Lead To Poor Stock Price Performance

 For LTL peers, the similar case could be made, even as positive earnings performing companies have lifted up weaker peers in late-April.
 The same has occurred as the more recent negative earnings performance from weaker peers has weighed on stronger performers.

-The results of this type of market activity continues to keep more solid companies discounted.
-The markets are worried about the soft freight market, which has led to competitive freight rates, which have in-turn, led to lower revenues and profits.
+The results of this type of market activity continue to keep more solid companies discounted.
+The markets are worried about the soft freight market, which has led to competitive freight rates, which have in turn led to lower revenues and profits.
 This is a tangible impact right now.
 But prospects have shown improvement as truckload freight rates have improved in April and remained stable through early-May.

-It remains to be seen how impactful the electronic logging device (NYSEARCA:ELD) mandate will be as all tractors will need to have these devices instrumented by December 2017.
+It remains to be seen how impactful the electronic logging device ("ELD") mandate will be as all tractors will need to have these devices instrumented by December 2017.
 I do not believe there is any clear indication of the impact.
 During the first quarter, truckload peers were struggling with contract negotiations as shippers kept the pressure on rates.
 For LTL peers, rate increases were modest in the low single-digits.

-For companies like JB Hunt and Schneider National (NYSE:SNDR) with greater exposure to domestic intermodal, a similar competitive pricing market has been weighing on performance.
-The same concerns are prevalent as reduce contract pricing and spot market rates have led to lower revenues and profits.
+For companies like J.B.
+Hunt and Schneider National (NYSE:SNDR) with greater exposure to domestic intermodal, a similar competitive pricing market has been weighing on performance.
+The same concerns are prevalent as reduced contract pricing and spot market rates have led to lower revenues and profits.

-Despite these current challenges, I continue to like larger peer names including JB Hunt, Schneider National, Landstar System (NASDAQ:LSTR) and Werner Enterprises.
+Despite these current challenges, I continue to like larger peer names, including J.B.
+Hunt, Schneider National, Landstar System (NASDAQ:LSTR), and Werner Enterprises (NASDAQ:WERN).
 I am taking a wait-and-see approach to the merger between Swift and Knight.
-Other names which are smaller, but remain interesting include Covenant Transportation , Daseke (NASDAQ:DSKE), Heartland Express (NASDAQ:HTLD) and Marten Transport.
-For LTL peers, Old Dominion, Saia and Forward Air are the focus.
+Other names which are smaller but remain interesting include Covenant Transportation, Daseke (NASDAQ:DSKE), Heartland Express (NASDAQ:HTLD), and Marten Transport.
+For LTL peers, Old Dominion, Saia, and Forward Air are the focus.

 Most of the left-over companies either are already facing substantial financial issues and challenges, remain at risk based upon market share and/or capital structure, or have high exposure to unionized labor.
 These companies may still offer investors opportunities to make money, but the investment opportunity is more speculative and best suited for traders.

 The macroeconomic trends still are supportive of an improving freight environment.
-Other modes including global container shipping lines, railroads and air cargo have experienced solid demand through the first four months of the year.
+Other modes, including global container shipping lines, railroads, and air cargo have experienced solid demand through the first four months of the year.
 Early indications for trucking industry pricing in April also is supportive of improved demand for the market.
 Despite the current headwinds facing the trucking industry, investors should keep their sights on quality names.

 Disclosure: I am/we are long DSKE, JBHT, ODFL, SNDR.